Apologies: an editing snafu led to last week’s episode being reedited and uploaded in the initial version of this post.

 --------

-On this week’s episode, Sonny Bunch (The Bulwark), Alyssa Rosenberg (The Washington Post), and Peter Suderman (Reason) examine how Donald Trump’s “warrior for free speech” at the FCC, Brendan Carr, is using his position to punish companies whose speech the president doesn’t like.
-Then they review A Working Man, which is like a lesser Beekeeper.
-But is that enough?
-Make sure to swing by Bulwark+ on Friday for our bonus episode on Variety’s suggestions on how to save movie theaters.
-And if you enjoyed this episode, share it with a friend!
+On this week’s episode, Sonny Bunch (The Bulwark), Alyssa Rosenberg (The Washington Post), and Peter Suderman (Reason) discussed the bad precedents set by media outlets being bullied by Donald Trump into backing down from defending the free press.
+Then they review Jurassic World Rebirth, a dino adventure more interested in the ethics of big pharma than big dino.
+Make sure to swing by Bulwark+ on Friday for a special bonus episode.
+And if you enjoyed this episode, please share it with a friend!

 --------